jamesheald/COIN/README.md

   - Run make.m to compile the necessary mex files.
 - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.

-Add each package to the MATLAB search path via the following command:
+Add each package to the MATLAB search path using the following command:
 ```
 addpath(genpath('directory'));
 ```